Nitriding: A tool kit for building scalable, networked, secure enclaves: Related work

-To facilitate working with enclaves, several frameworks have emerged that abstract away complicated and error-prone low-level aspects of enclaves.
+\textbf{Frameworks for enclave development}: To facilitate working with enclaves, several frameworks have emerged that abstract away complicated and error-prone low-level aspects of enclaves.
 Examples are Asylo~\cite{asylo} and Open Enclave~\cite{openenclave}---both libraries are implemented in C/C++ and are hardware agnostic, meaning that the ``enclave backend'' can be switched from, say, TrustZone to SGX.
 While frameworks render enclave development more convenient, memory unsafe languages like C and C++ make it dangerously easy to introduce memory corruption bugs that jeopardize the security of the enclave~\cite{Lee2017a}.
-Cognizant of this issue, Wang et al. implemented a performant Rust layer on top of Intel's C++-based SGX SDK, making it possible to develop memory-safe applications in SGX~\cite{Wang2019a}.
+Cognizant of this issue, Wang et al.\ implemented a performant Rust layer on top of Intel's C++-based SGX SDK, making it possible to develop memory-safe applications in SGX~\cite{Wang2019a}.

-Our framework is built in the memory-safe Go programming language, which eliminates an entire class of bugs that could jeopardize the security of enclave applications, and unlike Asylo and Open Enclave, our framework only supports Nitro enclaves because the security guarantees of a framework are only as strong as the underlying enclave hardware, and in the case of Intel, ARM, and AMD, side channel attacks are a severe concern.
+\Tool{} is built in the memory-safe Go programming language, which eliminates an entire class of bugs that could jeopardize the security of enclave applications, and unlike Asylo and Open Enclave, \tool{} only supports Nitro Enclaves because the security guarantees of a framework are only as strong as the underlying enclave hardware, and in the case of Intel, ARM, and AMD, side channel attacks remain a serious concern.